mattetti/mattetti.github.io/source/_posts/2013-06-26-practical-guide-to-graphite-monitoring.markdown

 ## Counters and metrics

 StatsD lets you record different types of metrics as illustrated [here](https://github.com/etsy/statsd/blob/master/docs/metric_types.md).

-I'm going to focus on the 2 main types:
+This article will focus on the 2 main types:

 * counter
 * timers

 Use counters for metrics when you don't care about how long the code your are instrumenting takes to run.
-Usually counters are used for data that have more of a business sense .
+Usually counters are used for dat that have more of a business sense .
 Examples include sales, authentication, signups etc..